GowthamSk1/GowthamSk1/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on a Flutter app
+- 🔭 I’m currently working on a Flutter app (see 30Day repo)
 - 🌱 I’m currently learning AI & Machine Learning
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with AI & ML